meterXu/selenium-ide/docs/api/plugins/popup.md

 This API is prefix with `/popup`.

-**Note:** Selenium IDE displays one popup at a time, sending a new one will cancel the previous popup.
+**Note:** JetRecord displays one popup at a time, sending a new one will cancel the previous popup.

-Because of this, if Selenium IDE returned `false` if means **cancel**, no action should be taken, because the popup might have been dismissed.
+Because of this, if JetRecord returned `false` if means **cancel**, no action should be taken, because the popup might have been dismissed.

 ### `POST /popup/alert`

-Used to display alerts inside Selenium IDE.
+Used to display alerts inside JetRecord.

 This can get tiring and annoying for users, so use this lightly!